 Authenticate all emails for me

 This is the default setting for every client in your account, and it's the simplest option because you don't need to do anything.

-On this setting all of the authentication methods, DKIM and SPF, are set up for you meaning you authorize our servers to send email on your behalf.
-But they still look like they're coming from you because you set your own From address, as shown here:
+On this setting the authentication methods, DKIM and SPF, are set up for you meaning you authorize our servers to send email on your behalf.
+The emails still look like they're coming from you because you set your own From address, as shown here:

 Note: Certain email clients, such as Outlook and Gmail, will add extra sender details to the "From" field, as shown in the example below: